 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

 The allowance of 25% include es all types of leaves including

 medical leaves.